 What is the peripheral nervous system?

 The body’s nervous system is made up of two parts.
 The central nervous system (CNS) includes the brain and the spinal cord.
-The peripheral nervous system (PNS) connects the nerves running from the brain and spinal cord to the rest of the body…the arms and hands, legs and feet, internal organs, joints and even the mouth, eyes, ears, nose, and skin.
+The peripheral nervous system (PNS) which is composed of the nerves running from the brain and spinal cord to the rest of the body (the arms and hands, legs and feet, internal organs, joints and even the mouth, eyes, ears, nose, and skin).

-Peripheral neuropathy can affect multiple nerves (polyneuropathy) or only one nerve or nerve group (mononeuropathy) at a time.
+Peripheral neuropathy can affect multiple nerves (polyneuropathy) or only one nerve (mononeuropathy) or nerve group (multiple mononeuropathies) at a time.

 Mononeuropathy is usually the result of damage to a single nerve or nerve group by trauma, injury, local compression, prolonged pressure, or inflammation.